-Inboxes are currently being hit by emails with the subject line “#order detail” or “Your receipt from Apple”.
+Inboxes are being hit by emails with the subject line “#order detail” or “Your receipt from Apple”.
 The “from” line in the emails implies that Apple sent them.

-The brief message that makes up the body of the emails simply notes that “all detail attached on PDF”.
+In some versions the brief message that makes up the body of the emails simply notes that “all detail attached on PDF”.
 Other version have a little more information including the name of the product supposedly purchased.
 These also urge you to check a PDF attachment for details.

 In fact, the emails have no connection to Apple and the attached PDF does not contain a genuine Apple invoice.